Growing the economy and jobs

 President Cyril Ramaphosa

-- The new red tape unit in the Presidency will drive regulatory reforms to enable growth in the small business and informal sector.
+- Amendments to the Businesses Act will be finalised to drive regulatory reforms that enable growth in the small business and informal sector.

-- The fourth South Africa Investment Conference will be held in March 2022.
+- The fifth South Africa Investment Conference will be held in April 2023.

-- Private-public partnerships will be in place at the ports of Durban and Ngqura by October 2022.
+- Private-public partnerships will be finalised at the ports of Durban and Ngqura this year.

 - Regulatory processes are being streamlined so that the cannabis and hemp industry can grow.

-- A revitalised National Youth Service will recruit its first cohort of 50 000 young people during 2022.
+- The revitalised National Youth Service will recruit its first cohort of a further 36 000 young people during 2023.

 Raised R1.14 trillion in investment commitments over the first four SA Investment Conferences, of which around R330 billion has already flowed into the economy

-The Hydrogen Society Roadmap was launched on 12 February 2022
+Launched the Hydrogen Society Roadmap on 12 February 2022

 Finalised auction of high-demand broadband spectrum, enabling lower data costs and a significant expansion of broadband access